dwking2000/cosigner/Docker.md

 ## Overview

-Instructions for running heimdal in docker with regtest/private networks.
+Instructions for running cosigner in docker with regtest/private networks.

 ## Building and running
 ```bash